Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_jester_notify_sound                     0       // Whether to play a cheering sound when a jester is killed ttt_jester_notify_confetti                  0       // Whether to throw confetti when a jester is a killed ttt_jester_credits_starting                 0       // The number of credits a jester should start with
+ttt_jester_notify_sound                     0       // Whether to play a cheering sound when a jester is killed ttt_jester_notify_confetti                  0       // Whether to throw confetti when a jester is a killed ttt_jester_credits_starting                 0       // The number of credits a jester should start with ttt_jester_healthstation_reduce_max         1       // Whether the jester's max health should be reduced to match their current health when using a health station, instead of being healed

 // Swapper
 ttt_swapper_respawn_health                  100     // What amount of health to give the swapper when they are killed and respawned